Tiopronin

-Tiopronin, sold under the brand name Thiola, is a medication used to control the rate of cystine precipitation and excretion in the disease cystinuria.
+Tiopronin, sold under the brand name Thiola among others, is a medication used to control the rate of cystine precipitation and excretion in the disease cystinuria.

 It is available as a generic medication.

 Medical uses

 Tiopronin is indicated, in combination with high fluid intake, alkali, and diet modification, for the prevention of cystine stone formation in people 20 kg and greater with severe homozygous cystinuria, who are not responsive to these measures alone.

 Side effects

 Tiopronin may present a variety of side effects, which are broadly similar to those of D-penicillamine and other compounds containing active sulfhydryl groups.
 Its pharmacokinetics have been studied.

 Pharmacology

 Mechanism of action

 Tiopronin works by reacting with urinary cysteine to form a more soluble, disulfide linked, tiopronin-cysteine complex.

 Society and culture

-In the U.S., the drug was marketed by Mission Pharmacal at $1.50 per pill, but in 2014 the rights were bought by Retrophin, owned by Martin Shkreli, and the price increased to $30 per pill for a 100 mg capsule.
+In the US, tiopronin was sold by Mission Pharmacal at $1.50 per pill, but in 2014, the rights were bought by Retrophin, owned by Martin Shkreli, and the price increased to $30 per pill for a 100 mg capsule.

-In 2016 Imprimis Pharmaceuticals introduced a lower cost version marketed as a compounded drug.
+In 2016 Imprimis Pharmaceuticals introduced a lower cost version sold as a compounded medication.